Michael Mahendere: Singles

 Mahendere released Worship Classics in 2015, a four track single which consists mainly of Zimbabwean classic hymnals.
 In March 2016, Mahendere also released a single entitled Mandiri, which was packaged with a bonus video of his song, Mweya Mutsvene.
 Michael Mahendere also featured the South African artist, Loyiso Bala in September 2016 on the single, Chiiko.

 Marriage

 Michael Mahendere married Vimbai Nyatsambo in December 2011.
 Vimbai works alongside Michael Mahendere in his work and is the co-manager of his band, Direct Worship.
 They are well known for their powerful collaborations such as Zvichanaka from Getting Personal with God 2 and also Masimba from Getting Personal with God III.

-The two have three children together.
+The two have four children together.

 Spiritual fatherhood and influences

 Michael and Vimbai Mahendere submit to the charismatic preachers; Emmanuel and Ruth Makandiwa who are also the leaders of the church he attends, United Family International Church.
 Michael Mahendere is a senior pastor at this ministry and he constantly publicizes how Emmanuel Makandiwa changed his life through prayer and the Word of God that he preaches.
 Michael Mahendere says that Emmanuel Makandiwa ordained him to flow in his music career and also claims that his popularity is because of Emmanuel Makandiwa's prayers upon his life.

 Michael Mahendere is also influenced by the work of Ghanaian International singer Sonnie Badu, Minister Sark, Kirk Franklin, Hillsong, Bethel Music, Jesus Culture, and local Worshipper Larry Gunda.